What are Azure Reservations?

 You can scope a reservation to a subscription or resource groups.
 Setting the scope for a reservation selects where the reservation savings apply.
 When you scope the reservation to a resource group, reservation discounts apply only to the resource group — not the entire subscription.

 Reservation scoping options

 With resource group scoping you have three options to scope a reservation, depending on your needs:

 - Single resource group scope — Applies the reservation discount to the matching resources in the selected resource group only.

 - Single subscription scope — Applies the reservation discount to the matching resources in the selected subscription.

 - Shared scope — Applies the reservation discount to matching resources in eligible subscriptions that are in the billing context.
 For Enterprise Agreement customers, the billing context is the enrollment.
+For Microsoft Customer Agreement customers, the billing scope is the billing profile.
 For individual subscriptions with pay-as-you-go rates, the billing scope is all eligible subscriptions created by the account administrator.

 While applying reservation discounts on your usage, Azure processes the reservation in the following order:

 - Reservations that are scoped to a resource group

 A single resource group can get reservation discounts from multiple reservations, depending on how you scope your reservations.